 Frollo is voiced superbly by the great Tony Jay.
 Jay’s vocal skills are at their very best in this film and he really nails this character.
 Frollo is a cold, cunning, and very manipulative man.
 He is also a huge religious hypocrite, having committed murder multiple times, yet he goes around claiming to be a good religious man.
 He also treats people with cruelty and contempt, instead of with the compassion and equality they all deserve.

 Yet Frollo would have you believe (and he believes it himself)that he is an upstanding religious man who is actually doing the right thing.
 I’d say this belief he has is what makes him so dangerous and deranged because he cannot see that he is actually anything but a decent and righteous man.
 Complex and scary character?
 Without a doubt he certainly is.
+There are sadly so many people out there in real life who are just like Frollo.

 Demi Moore delivers a fine vocal performance as Esmeralda.
 She conveys the kind and gentle nature of this woman.
 The animators also did a good job of giving Esmeralda some of Demi’s facial features.
 I love Esmeralda singing God Help The Outcasts while she prays to the Virgin Mary.
 This sequence is so moving and beautiful.

 I also like the prayer sequence because in it Esmeralda is shown to be such a selfless character.
 She prays not for herself, but instead for the safety and freedom of her people.
-We see other people praying for selfish reasons (asking for beauty and wealth etc)and she asks for help for equality.
+We see other people praying for rather selfish reasons (asking for beauty and wealth etc)and she instead asks for help for equality.
 This is one of the most touching and perfectly constructed sequences in any Disney film.
 People out there who treat certain people badly should pay attention to these words of the song ” I thought we all were the children of God.”
 These words serve as a reminder that we should all be treated equally and receive compassion.

 Esmeralda is my favourite female Disney character.
 She is independent, strong, kind hearted, warm, fun, resourceful and so compassionate and tender.
 I love how she befriends Quasimodo and sees the man behind the physical which scares many people.
 I only regret that she was put together romantically with Phoebus instead of with Quasimodo.